nitundatta8/word-counter/README.md

 ## Specs

 1. The program will determine that only letters and capital letters are entered, no number  or special characters
   * Input: "1245"
   * Output: False
-2.The program will determine that only one word is entered.
+2. The program will determine that only one word is entered.
   * Input : "The man"
-  * OutPut: False
+  * OutPut: False.
-3.The user will input a word and a string.
+3. The user will input a word and a string.
 The program will detect if the word is present  in the string.
   * Input: "cat", "I have a cat in the cathedral"
   * OutPut : True.
 4. The user will input a word and a string.
 The program will detect if the word is not present in the string.